News & InsightsNewsletterLegislation Hub

 BPA is widely used in food and beverage can linings and plastic containers due to its durability, clarity, and thermal resistance.
 The ACC highlights findings from the CLARITY Core Study, led by the U.S. Food and Drug Administration (FDA) in collaboration with the National Toxicology Program and the National Institute of Environmental Health Sciences.
 This extensive research concluded that BPA did not cause adverse effects at consumer-relevant exposure levels.

-Dr. Stephen Ostroff, FDA Deputy Commissioner, confirmed that “currently authorised uses of BPA continue to be safe for consumers”, reinforcing ACC’s position that public concerns about BPA are not supported by the scientific consensus.
+Dr. Stephen Ostroff, then-FDA Deputy Commissioner for Foods and Veterinary Medicine, confirmed in 2018 that “currently authorised uses of BPA continue to be safe for consumers”, reinforcing ACC’s position that public concerns about BPA are not supported by the scientific consensus.

 Implications for the Chemicals Supply Chain